This article is part of the Data Storage in Flutter series.

 Lines 11–13: To delete a single instance, we need to first create a filter on a

-with the given id, and can then call thedelete
+Cakewith the given id, and can then call thedeletefunction.Lines 15–16: The

-which rows should be affected, and then use theupdate
+filterwhich rows should be affected, and then use theupdatefunction.

 Summary